Age discrimination in the United States: Notable case law

 In Kimel v.
 Florida Bd. of Regents, 528 U.S. 62 (2000), the United States Supreme Court held that state employees cannot sue states for monetary damages under the Age Discrimination in Employment Act of 1967 in federal court.
-The EEOC may still enforce the ADEA against states, and state employees may still sue state officials for declaratory and injunctive relief.
+The Equal Employment Opportunity Commission may still enforce the Age Discrimination in Employment Act of 1967 against states, and state employees may still sue state officials for declaratory and injunctive relief.